- Film Director

 Our lives have been connected and engaged with cinema for a very long time now and the Indian cinema industry has completed 107 years.
 But film direction is not just limited to working for the cinema industry making films or serials, there is a lot more to it that one can expect.
 Film direction is a work of imperative passion and hardwork.
 The work environment for film directors is not a cake walk.
-They are required to work at odd hours putting much more effort than most of the crew members.
+Individuals who opt for a career as a film directors are required to work at odd hours putting much more effort than most of the crew members.
 This section contains the relevant information regarding the work environment, working hours, certain shifts, nature of work, workplace specifics, and much more.

 Does Film Director require travelling?

-The film directors are required to work across various locations both countrywide and globally.
-Travelling is an essential part of the film director’s work.
+Individuals who opt for a film director career are required to work across various locations both countrywide and globally.
+Travelling is an essential part of the directing career.
 Depending on the demand of script and production houses, the professionals can be working anywhere around the world.
 The travelling expenses are covered by the production house they work for, which includes travelling fair, accommodation compensation, food and beverages.

-The film direction is a full time job.
-The film directors are required to make important decisions related to filmmaking and creative approach of the shooting.
+Directing career is a full-time job.
+Individuals who opt for a film director career are required to make important decisions related to filmmaking and the creative approach of the shooting.
 Hence, the professionals are required to work on shoot locations and stay there for days, even months, if required.
-The working hours are not fixed and there is no particular starting and shutting down time.
+The working hours are not fixed and there is no particular starting and shutting downtime in the directing career.
 It all depends on the script and production requirements.

-The film directors are required to usually work on contract basis.
+Individuals who opt for a film director career are required to usually work on contract basis.
 The professionals are hired for a particular project and are required to work until all the requirements of the project are met.
 However, there are some production houses who hire film directors on a permanent basis working on several smaller projects rather than a long stretched film.